grpc/proposal/A66-otel-stats.md

     URI is not available, implementations can synthesize a target URI.
 It is possible for some channels to use IP addresses as target strings and this might again blow up the cardinality.
 Implementations should provide the option to override recorded target names with "other".
+If no such override is provided, the default behavior will be to record the target as is.

 #### Client Per-Attempt Instruments